cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    __website directly to `~/public_html/cs1302-javadoc-doc` instead using `ln`?__

-   Since our use of `ln` created a symbolc link to the `doc` directory, we can now regenerate the API documentation website in `doc` and have those changes automatically reflected in `~/public_html/cs1302-javadoc-doc`.
+   Since our use of `ln` created a symbolc link to the `doc` directory, we can now regenerate the API documentation website in `doc` and have those changes be automatically reflected in `~/public_html/cs1302-javadoc-doc`.

 <hr/>